Mexico arrests a son of ‘El Chapo’ ahead of Biden visit

 Ovidio Guzmán had not been one of El Chapo’s better-known sons until an aborted operation to capture him three years ago.
 That attempt similarly set off violence in Culiacan that ultimately led President Andrés Manuel López Obrador to order the military to let him go.

-This time, local and state officials in Sinaloa warned residents to stay inside, suspended local government activities and closed schools.
-The Mexican military closed Culiacan’s airport amid gunfire.

-The high-profile capture comes just days before López Obrador will host U.S. President Joe Biden for bilateral talks followed by a North American Leaders’ Summit with Biden and Canadian Primer Minister Justin Trudeau.
-Drug trafficking, along with immigration, is expected to be a top talking point for the leaders.
+Thursday’s high-profile capture comes just days before López Obrador will host U.S. President Joe Biden for bilateral talks followed by their North American Leaders’ Summit with Canadian Prime Minister Justin Trudeau.
+Drug trafficking, along with immigration, is expected to be a top talking point.

-López Obrador’s security strategy reversed years of what came to be known as the kingpin strategy of taking down cartel leaders.
-Ultimately, it had led to the fragmentation of large cartels and bloody battles for dominance.
-López Obrador put all of his faith in the military, disbanding the corrupt Federal Police and creating the National Guard under military command.

 “This is a significant blow to the Sinaloa cartel and major victory for the rule of law.
 It will not, however, impede the flow of drugs into the U.S. Hopefully, Mexico will extradite him to the U.S.,” Mike Vigil, the DEA’s former Chief of International Operations, said Thursday.

+Cartel members set up 19 roadblocks including at Culiacan’s airport and outside the local army base, as well as all points of access to the city of Culiacan, Sandoval said, but the Air Force was able to fly Guzmán to Mexico City despite their efforts, and he was taken to offices of the Attorney General’s organized crime special prosecutor.

+Sandoval said Guzmán was a leader of a Sinaloa faction he called “los menores” or “the juniors,” who are also known as “los Chapitos,” for the sons of El Chapo.

-Ovidio is not one of the drug lord’s best-known sons.
-Iván Archivaldo Guzmán and Jesús Alfredo Guzmán are known as “Los Chapitos,” or “the little Chapos,” and are believed to be running their father’s cartel together with Ismael “El Mayo” Zambada.
+Other “little Chapos” include two of his brothers — Iván Archivaldo Guzmán and Jesús Alfredo Guzmán — who are believed to have been running cartel operations together with Ismael “El Mayo” Zambada.

 The Chapitos have been taking greater control in the cartel because Zambada was in poor health and isolated in the mountains, Vigil said.
 “The Chapitos know that if el Mayo dies, (the cartel) is going to break apart if they don’t have control.”